miller8746/MyMCA/source/UserManual/StaffOnly/programcreation.rst

 .. image:: img/programcreation3.png

-Please keep in mind that programs cannot be changed after they are created.
-If you would like to delete a program from the MyMCA system, please contact your senior Staff for assistance.
+If you would like to edit a program after it has been created, see :doc:`editprogram`.